Embla-Flatlandsmo/openGL-playground/README.md

 - [ ] Come up with a good way to structure the program
 ### Clouds
 - [x] Parametric rendering in fragment shader
-- [ ] Use CPU camera to do viewing transform in frag shader
+- [x] Use CPU camera to do viewing transform in frag shader
+- [x] Ray tracing in compute shader
+- [x] Sample texture in compute shader
+- [ ] Implement clouds simulation
+- [ ] Implement depth-checking for ray tracing in compute shader

 ### Less important TODOs: